 5. Sleep Well

 While it’s not exactly practical to stop in the middle of a stressful situation and catch some shut-eye, it is important to get adequate sleep at night to encourage your body’s resilience against stress.
 Admittedly, the relationship between sleep and stress can be a bit of a vicious cycle.
 Stress reduces sleep, but a lack of sleep can also increase stress.
-Luckily, employing the stress management techniques listed here can help to promote sleep and break the cycle.
-Friends hugging outdoors, showing support helps reduce stress
+Luckily, employing the stress management techniques listed here can help to promote sleep and break the cycle.6.
+Get Support From Others

 Self-care is crucial in managing stress, but getting support from a loved one is also an important practice to embrace.

 Research shows that social support has neurobiological effects related to stress relief.
-Supportive interactions release oxytocin and other hormones whichΒ raise our mood and mitigate the detrimental effects of cortisol.
+Supportive interactions release oxytocin and other hormones which raise our mood and mitigate the detrimental effects of cortisol.

 Life will always bring unexpected challenges, but hopefully these science-backed stress reduction techniques will help to build your inner resolve and resilience.